finoteloza549/Portfolio/README.md

 # Personal Portfolio Website

-A modern and responsive **personal portfolio website** built with HTML, CSS, and JavaScript to showcase my skills, projects, and contact information.
+A modern and responsive personal portfolio website built with HTML, CSS, and JavaScript to showcase my skills, projects, and contact information.

 This website represents my journey as a frontend developer and highlights the projects I have built while learning web development.

-##  Live Demo
+##  Live link

 https://portfolio-website-black-two-97.vercel.app/

 ## About Me

 Hi!
-I'm **Finoteloza (Loza)**, a 3rd-year Software Engineering student passionate about frontend development.
+I'm Finoteloza, a 3rd-year Software Engineering student passionate about frontend development.

 I enjoy building responsive and user-friendly websites and continuously improving my skills by creating real-world projects.
 I am currently seeking internship opportunities to gain practical experience and grow as a developer.